 Can we quantify the benefits that consumer credit bureaus provide?
-A lower bound of the gross benefits should be reflected in the revenues earned by credit bureaus and firms such as Fair, Isaac and Co., which develop scorecards for consumer loans.
+A lower bound of the gross benefits should be reflected in the revenues earned by credit bureaus and firms such as Fair

+Isaac, which develop scorecards for consumer loans.
 For the U.S., this lower bound is at least several billion dollars (see section II).
 McCorkell (2002) argues that using scorecards built with data supplied by credit bureaus results in delinquency rates 20-30 percent lower than lending decisions based solely on judgmental evaluation of applications for credit.
-Conversely, holding the expected default rate constant, using scorecards yields a comparable increase in the acceptance rate.
+Conversely, holding the expected default rate constant, using scorecards yields a comparable increase in the acceptance rate (Chandler and Parker 1989, Chandler and Johnson 1992).
+Similar claims have been made about the efficacy of scorecards for auto insurance.